TanmoySG/wunder-identity-provider/README.md

 To learn more about scopes, the various scopes returned and their usage, in the API call's response refer [architecture/STANDARD_RETURN_CODES.md](./architecture/STANDARD_RETURN_CODES.md)

+### Response-Payload for Registration and Login Requests

-- For `registration/generate` and `registration/verify` the server sends no Payload back.
+For `registration/generate` and `registration/verify` the server sends no Payload back.
 Only Status and Response (message) are returned.
 For Eg. if a request already exists in authlib, and the user tries registering again, the following response if sent fom the server.
 ```
 {
   "payload": {},